lasseuth1/blood_bowl2/README.md

-# Applying Raruty of Events to Blood Bowl
+# Applying Rarity of Events to Blood Bowl